Pratap Singh Rao Gaekwad: Family

 His father was Fatehsinghhrao Gaekwad and his mother was Padmavati Bai Saheba.
 His father was heir apparent, but died at the age of 23 before he could ascend to the throne.
-Fatehsinghrao was a disappointment to his parents.
 Fatehsinghrao's father, Sayajirao Gaekwad III, abstained from alcohol, but Fatehsinghrao was a heavy drinker, which may have contributed to his early death.
-Sayajirao was also disappointed in his son's mediocre academic performance, which he attributed to his children having so much wealth and too few goals.
+Sayajirao was disappointed in his son's mediocre academic performance, which he attributed to his children having so much wealth and too few goals.

-Marriages and Children
+Marriages and children

 Pratapsinghhrao married twice.
-In 1929, he married Shantadevi (1914-2002), the daughter of Sardar Mansinhrao Subbarao Ghorpade of Hasur in Kolhapur state.
+In 1929, he married Shantadevi (1914–2002), the daughter of Sardar Mansinhrao Subbarao Ghorpade of Hasur, in Kolhapur state.
 The couple had three sons and five daughters: